zendesk/sbt-pillar-plugin/README.md

 [![Build Status](https://travis-ci.org/inoio/sbt-pillar-plugin.png?branch=master)](https://travis-ci.org/inoio/sbt-pillar-plugin)

-Based off the work done by https://github.com/inoio/sbt-pillar-plugin
+Based off the work done by https://github.com/inoio/sbt-pillar-plugin but differs by:
+* Allow use of Authentication credentials
+* Allow passing in hosts as a comma-separated string
+* Will allow use of NetworkTopologyStrategy for creating keyspaces.

 This sbt plugin allows to run Cassandra schema/data migrations from sbt (using [pillar](https://github.com/comeara/pillar)).
  For details on migration files check out the [pillar documentation](https://github.com/comeara/pillar#migration-files).